Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

 The effective on-site symmetry of 2D blocks $\sigma_{1,2,3}$ is $\mathbb{Z}_2$.
 From Sec. \ref{Th2D U(1)}, there are three root phases: \begin{enumerate}[1.] \item Chern insulators, with $\mathbb{Z}$ classification; \item Kitaev's $E_8$ state, with $\mathbb{Z}$ classification; \item 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases, with $\mathbb{Z}_4$ classification; \end{enumerate}

-\paragraph{Chern insulator decoration}The chiralities of decorated phases are illustrated in Fig. \ref{Td chirality}, and the gapless mode on each $\tau_3$ is described by nonchiral Luttinger liquid (\ref{Luttinger}) with $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry, if the chiral central charges of Chern insulators decorated on 2D blocks $\sigma_{1,2,3}$ are equal.
-Similar to Sec. \ref{Th2D U(1)}, the monolayer Chern insulator decoration is \textit{obstructed} for spinless fermions, but \textit{obstruction-free} for spin-1/2 fermions; bilayer Chern insulators can be smoothly deformed to the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT by 3D ``Chern insulator'' bubble construction (See Fig. \ref{3D bubble}), which leads to a $\mathbb{Z}_8$ index.
+\paragraph{Chern insulator decoration} The chiralities of the decorated phases are depicted in Fig. \ref{Td chirality}, and the gapless mode on each $\tau_3$ surface can be described by a nonchiral Luttinger liquid (\ref{Luttinger}) with $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry, provided that the chiral central charges of the Chern insulators decorated on the 2D blocks $\sigma_{1,2,3}$ are equal.
+Similar to the discussion in Section \ref{Th2D U(1)}, the decoration of a monolayer Chern insulator is \textit{obstructed} for spinless fermions but \textit{obstruction-free} for spin-1/2 fermions.
+On the other hand, bilayer Chern insulators can be smoothly transformed into the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT states through the 3D ``Chern insulator" bubble construction (see Fig. \ref{3D bubble}), resulting in a $\mathbb{Z}_8$ classification.

-\paragraph{Kitaev's $E_8$ state decoration}The chiralities of decorated phases are illustrated in Fig. \ref{Td chirality}.
-Similar to Sec. \ref{Th2D U(1)}, arbitrary layers of Kitaev's $E_8$ states are \textit{obstruction-free}, but bilayer Kitaev's $E_8$ states can be trivialized by 3D ``Kitaev $E_8$'' bubble construction.
-Hence for systems with either spinless or spin-1/2 fermions, Kitaev's $E_8$ state decorations on $\sigma_{1,2,3}$ give a $\mathbb{Z}_2$ classification.
+\paragraph{Kitaev's $E_8$ state decoration} The chiralities of the decorated phases are shown in Fig. \ref{Td chirality}.
+Similar to the discussion in Section \ref{Th2D U(1)}, arbitrary layers of Kitaev's $E_8$ states are \textit{obstruction-free}, but bilayer Kitaev's $E_8$ states can be trivialized by the 3D ``Kitaev $E_8$" bubble construction.
+Hence, for systems with either spinless or spin-1/2 fermions, the decorations of Kitaev's $E_8$ states on $\sigma_{1,2,3}$ yield a $\mathbb{Z}_2$ classification.

-\paragraph{2D fSPT state decoration}In Sec. \ref{Td2D}, we have proved that for spinless fermions, only 2D bosonic Levin-Gu state is \textit{obstruction-free}, so do the systems with $U^f(1)$ charge conservation.
+\paragraph{2D fSPT state decoration} In Section \ref{Td2D}, we have demonstrated that, for spinless fermions, only the 2D bosonic Levin-Gu state is \textit{obstruction-free}, and the same holds true for systems with $U^f(1)$ charge conservation.